Arjun1276803/Arjun1276803/README.md

 - 🌱 I’m currently learning Data science with IBM
 - 💞️ I’m looking to collaborate on the intersting topics on the data science
 - 📫 How to reach me on linked in Mylagonda Arjun
+- Presently doing an virtual intenship with Microsovft.

 <!---
 Arjun1276803/Arjun1276803 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.